newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 Ideally, we build upon the creative work in such a way that it is publishable after every iteration.
 This way, every article is in a constantly "finished" state.

 Enabling an agile workflow best situates us to use our talents within a team.
-We (and our work) are benefitting from the complimentary talents and insights of others.
-We are working together to deliver creative works quickly and efficiently.
-All of this makes for some very strong macaroni bridges.
+We (and our work) are benefitting from the complimentary talents and insights of others, working together to deliver creative works quickly and efficiently.
+All of this, if done well, makes for some very strong macaroni bridges.

 Image: [Red Bull pit stop](https://commons.wikimedia.org/wiki/File:Catalunya_test_2011_-_36.jpg) by [Gil Abrantes](https://www.flickr.com/photos/9259187@N05)
 Gif: [GFAUGHT](http://gfaught.tumblr.com/)